asoftwareworld/asw-credit-card-validator/README.md

 | ---------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------- |
 | Latest ✔                                                                                 | Latest ✔                                                                                    | Latest ✔                                                                                 | Latest ✔                                                                              | Latest ✔                                                                                                                                                                                                    |
 ## [Report a bug](https://github.com/asoftwareworld/ASW-Form-Builder/issues)
-We use GitHub Issues as the official bug tracker for the ASW Form Builder.
+We use GitHub Issues as the official bug tracker for the ASW Credit Card Validator.
 Here are some advices for our users that want to report an issue:

 1. Make sure that you are using the latest version of the ASW Form Builder.
 2. Providing us reproducible steps for the issue will shorten the time it takes for it to be fixed.